BRGM/ComPASS/doc/setting_simulation_v5.rst

 This section describes the main steps that are necessary to set-up a simulation (such as the mesh, the physical properties,...).

-..
-A ajouter !
-..
 Complementary information are in the :ref:`example scripts<Example scripts>`.

 .. include:: read_create_mesh.rst
 .. include:: physics.rst